Top 10 things you probably didn't know about Kruger National Park

 - Parfuri: 600 km

-The gate opening & closing times also vary according to the time of year.
+The gate opening and closing times also vary according to the time of year.
 These apply to BOTH the entrance gates to Kruger National Park, as well as the gates at each rest camp within the park.
+To ensure people only drive around during daylight.

 |November - February (Summer)||05:30||18:30|